 Some years later, visiting a friend in Madrid, I went to the Prado and headed straight for the extensive Goya collection.
 Of all the famous paintings on display, I found myself drawn longest to the Pilgrimage to St. Isidore’s hermitage.

-Hughes’ programme is currently no longer available on BBC iPlayer, but there is a recent blog by the executive producer Nicolas Kent on its making.
+Sadly the programme is not currently available on BBC iPlayer, but there is a recent blog by the executive producer Nicolas Kent on its making.

 For all my morbid fascination with the Black Paintings, my favourite moment in the programme is Hughes’ encounter with and appreciation of La Maja Desnuda.
 He details the history of the painting and talks about the long standing speculation surrounding who its subject might be.
 He then stops talking as a critic and opens out on what he really feels about the painting.
 Of his feelings, he says: